charlesrogers/product_management/qualitative_research/jobs_database.md

   if (result.getSelectedButton() === ui.Button.OK) {
     var dataColumnLetter = result.getResponseText().toUpperCase();
     if (/^[A-Z]$/.test(dataColumnLetter)) {
-      result = ui.prompt('Enter Result Column Letter', 'Enter the letter of the column where you want to WRITE the hierarchal numbering system (e.g., A)', ui.ButtonSet.OK_CANCEL);
+      result = ui.prompt('Enter Result Column Letter', 'Enter the letter of the column where you want to WRITE the hierarchical numbering system (e.g., A)', ui.ButtonSet.OK_CANCEL);

       if (result.getSelectedButton() === ui.Button.OK) {
         var resultColumnLetter = result.getResponseText().toUpperCase();